twr14152/c-network-automation-scripts/arista/example4/README.md

 ### Using C to call ssh then using a loop to run commands on multiple devices
 - So I will say this was a hell of a lot easier than using libssh.
 - I did install sshpass to call the password in the script so I didnt have to keep entering it while the script was running
+- This script was a good lesson in utilizing tools that are already at our disposal its just a matter of taking advantage of them.
 ```
 todd@todd-TOSHIBA-DX735:~/Code_folder/containerlab/containerlabs_sandbox/ceos_lab/lab1$ ./c_ssh admin
 Connecting to clab-lab1-ceos1